 sudo cp daloradius.conf.php.sample daloradius.conf.php

-sudo vim daloradius.conf.php
+sudo nano daloradius.conf.php

 $configValues['CONFIG_DB_HOST'] = 'localhost';